|MtAMinutes to Action||3|

 The PlayStation Move’s release came and went without a single person I know picking a package up.
 Kinect was released, and again, nobody I know actually bought one.
-Well, except for one of my coworkers, who excitedly picked it up on launch weekend and then held a LAN party this last weekend.
+Well, except for one of my coworkers, who excitedly bought it on launch weekend and then held a LAN party this last weekend.
 The two events are completely independent of each other, however.
-His friends at the LAN party were more interested in playing Warzone 2100 and setting up E.V.E. servers than moving their bodies in the living room, but knowing he owned a Kinect actually got me really excited.
+His friends at the LAN party were more interested in playing Warzone 2100 and setting up EVE Online servers than moving their bodies in the living room, but knowing he owned a Kinect actually got me really excited.

 Kinect isn’t something I actually want, or it wasn’t, at least.
 I like lounging about when playing games and the thought of relaxing after a day of work by running and jumping around sounds awful.
 But from the moment I saw Harmonix’s Dance Central back at E3, I’ll admit I was curious.
 As the games of Red Alert 3 broke up, I wandered upstairs with a few other guys to try out Kinect.
 They immediately popped in Kinect Sports, which turned out exactly as I had expected: a ripoff of Wii Sports, Wii Play, and Wii Sports Resort.
 Not that this was a bad thing, and while some of the mini-games were pretty fun, the whole experience just screamed “gimmicky!”